vasqu/mamba2-torch/README.md

 mamba2_hf_path = "<path-to-converted-model>"

-# you can optionally disable the trition kernels if you want to
+# you can optionally disable the triton kernels if you want to
 # this automatically happens when you use it on cpu
 config = Mamba2Config.from_pretrained(mamba2_hf_path, local_files_only=True)
 config.use_triton_kernels = False